tolgaakkapulu/BrutForT-BRUTE-FORCE-TOOLKIT-v1.0/README.md

 # BrutForT - BRUTE FORCE TOOLKIT v1.0

-Kali Linux işletim sistemlerinde, hazır olarak bulunan Brute Force araçlarının kullanımını kolaylaştırmak amacıyla geliştirilmiş olup, Python dili ile yazılmıştır. İçerisinde Online Password Attack, Offline Password Attack, Pass-the-hash bulunduğu gibi wordlist oluşturmak için Crunch aracı da bulunmaktadır.
+It has been developed in order to facilitate the use of ready-made Brute Force tools in Kali-Linux operating systems and is written in Python language.
+It includes Online Password Attack, Offline Password Attack, Pass-the-hash as well as Crunch tool to create wordlist.

-#BrutForT içerisindeki araçlar
+<b>Tools in BrutForT</b>

 (1) HASH IDENTIFIER<br>
 (2) FINDMYHASH<br>